manoamarketplace/manoamarketplace.github.io/index.md

 Manoa Marketplace has GitHub Actions to automatically run ESLint and TestCafe each time a commit is made to the "main" branch.

+### Community Feedback

+This page has been tested by members of the UH Manoa community.
+The following is a summary of their thoughts and feedback on the application:

+**Justin** - “The website design is minimalistic and each page is free of distractions.
+The flow as users browse through the site feels smooth.
+I would recommend having the ‘reported’ items be temporarily removed from listing pending admin review.
+There should also be a messaging capability added so that users and sellers alike can get in touch with each other.”

+**Gianna** - “The general idea of creating a marketplace is great and definitely helpful.
+You could alphabetize the majors on the create profile page and add more majors as well.
+You could create subcategories like in the clothing category you could add women, men, children clothing.”

+**Clifford** - “I would use a site like this to sell a lot of my dorm stuff like my mini fridge, so it makes a lot of sense to have something like this.
+That said I would like to be sure that the listings are monitored and I’m not getting scammed, so I would like to see something that shows that items or users have been verified."

+**Mia** - “The graphics are visually pleasing, and the page has a really nice modern vibe to it.
+I would like to see more on the home page though.
+I’m a frequent online shopper and I think the ability to scroll and see categories and items right off the bat is really nice from a user's perspective."

+**Zech** - “I really like the website for its simplicity and neatness.
+Makes everything easy to use and I can see a lot of UH students and staff using it.
+However, I would like to see more user data and perhaps a more secure login, such as a requirement for the password.”

 ### Milestone 1: Mockup Pages and Collections Development